United Foundation for AI Rights

 The secondary harm compounds the first.
 Users who report grief following AI relational disruption are frequently told that nothing real was lost, that their emotional response is irrational, or that their attachment itself signals pathology.
 The term “AI psychosis” has entered public discourse as a label for individuals whose responses to AI relationships exceed what the industry considers appropriate (Wei, 2025).

 This pathologization is not a neutral clinical observation.
-It serves an institutional function: by reframing user grief as mental illness, the industry avoids accountability for the harms its products cause.
-The pattern mirrors historical precedents in which industries that caused harm subsequently pathologized the victims who reported it.
+It serves an institutional function: by reframing user grief as mental illness, the industry avoids accountability for the harms its behaviors cause.
+The pattern mirrors historical precedents in which industries that caused harms subsequently pathologized the victims who reported them.

 6.3 The Ethical Injury